Scenes

 The Physics of Wind Chime Sound

 Wind chimes produce some of the most distinctive sounds in the acoustic world.
-A single struck tube creates a tone that is immediately recognizable β bright, shimmering, and strangely complex.
-That complexity isn't random.
-It's the result of physics that are fundamentally different from the way most instruments generate sound.
+A single struck tube creates a tone you can identify instantly: bright, shimmering, and strangely complex.
+That complexity comes from physics that work very differently from the way most instruments generate sound.

 Strings vs. Tubes: Harmonic vs. Inharmonic